-- To implement processes that allow generating and collecting important data from their students' performances. - To use digital technologies to collect, organize, visualised, evaluate and measure the significant data collected. - To analyse and draw conclusions from the evidence collected that will ultimately help the learners improve their capabilities or learning methods, improve the teaching content and approaches, or identify specific issues and provide solutions.
+- To implement processes that allow to generate and collect important data from their students' performances. - To use digital technologies to collect, organize, visualised, evaluate and measure the significant data collected. - To analyse and draw conclusion from the evidence collected that will ultimately help the learners improve their capabilities or learning methods, improve the teaching content and approaches, or to identify specific issues and provide solutions.